 Source Timecode Burn-In Solution for FCP X

-FCP X does not have the option to burn in Source Timecode into a clip.
+FCP X 10.2 and earlier does not have the option to burn in Source Timecode into a clip.
 This is often needed for dailies or for sending preview versions to producers or clients.
-This free plugin from CoreMelt will allow you to burn in source timecode into the clip easily and export it.
-Updated Oct 2015: Now has the ability to burnin filename and shot number as well.
+This free plugin from CoreMelt will allow you to burn in source timecode into the clip easily and export it and also optionally add file name and shot number.